-Spread of Isalam in India directly resulted in the Medieval Bhakti Movement.
+Spread of Islam in India has also resulted in the Medieval Bhakti Movement.
 The Bhakti Movement in Medieval India is of diverse way.

 The thinking of Bhakti Reformers’ thinking like that of Kabir, Nana and Ramananda were shaped by the preaching of Sufi teachers.

 Sufism was a liberal reform movement within Islam.
+It is also termed as Islamic Mysticism.
 It spread into India in the 11th century but had origin in Persia.

 - Shaikh Ismail